USA Customs Clearance Logo White

 • Animal and Plant Health Inspection Service (APHIS)

-There are over 300 ports in the United States, each unique and sometimes requiring specific procedures or permits for specific products.
-Determining your port of entry will play a role in licensing and permit acquisition.
+Simply put, there are a number of details that can easily be overlooked.
+Let’s take a look at ports of entry, for instance.
+There are over 300 ports in the United States between ocean terminals and airports, and sometimes they require specific procedures or permits for specific products.
+Determining your port of entry will therefore play a role in licensing and permit acquisition.

 Know your products well and always have the information listed below: